 Figure 1: Change the Glow effect color

-Follow these steps to change the Glow effect color:
+Follow these steps to change the Glow effect color in PowerPoint 2016 for Windows:

 Figure 2: Shape Effects button within Drawing Tools Format tab of the Ribbon